-In fiscal year 2013, the Board expects to receive \$1,076 million in General State Aid, with an additional \$16.3 million in expected adjustments on prior-year GSA allocations.
-Of this amount, \$261 million must be appropriated directly to schools within the School District based on the number of low income students, consistent with State statute.
-This "poverty grant" provides additional resources for school districts that have a high concentration of low-income pupils.
-The poverty count is the average of the children eligible for Medicaid, Kidcare, Food Stamps and TANF for the three previous years.
+In fiscal year 2013, the Board expects to receive \$1,076 million in GSA, with an additional payment of \$16.3 million in expected adjustments on prior-year GSA allocations, based on property tax funds that were subsequently reduced after the taxpayer filed a successful property tax appeal.
+Of the \$1,076 million in GSA, the amount of \$261.0 million must be appropriated directly to schools within the School District based on the number of low-income students, consistent with State statute.

-The following chart sets forth the total GSA allocated to the Board for each of the fiscal years 2002 through 2013, the required contributions for Supplemental General State Aid allocations to individual schools, and the net amount available for deposit into the General Fund.
+The following chart sets forth the total GSA allocated to the Board for each of the fiscal years 2002 through 2013, the required contributions for Supplemental General State Aid allocations to individual schools, and the net amount available for deposit into the General Operating Fund.